-- Stick to your shopping list to avoid impulse buys.
+- Stick to your shopping list to avoid impulse purchases.

 - Buy at the regional weekly market or directly from farmers.

-- Prefer crooked fruits and vegetables and lonely bananas.
+- Prefer crooked fruit and vegetables and lonely bananas.

-- Buy food in bulk if it will last long enough.
+- Buy food in bulk packs if they last long enough.

 - Before making any purchase, ask yourself if you really need this thing.